DataAnalyticsEngineering/FANS/docker/README.md

 We provide a set of docker images for different use cases on our [Dockerhub profile](https://hub.docker.com/u/unistuttgartdae):

 - **fans-ci**: Contains the minimum tools to build FANS (including dev packages of dependencies with the required headers), but does not include FANS itself.
 Meant for a CI workflow.
-- **fans-dev**: Based upon fans-ci, but offers a non-root user (`develop`) and handling of UID and GID to not mess up permissions when volume mounting into the container.
+- **fans-dev**: Based upon fans-ci, but offers a non-root user (`fans`) and handling of UID and GID to not mess up permissions when volume mounting into the container.
 Meant as an quick to setup build environment for FANS.

 Both images are built for linux/amd64 and linux/arm64 as well as for the three most recent Ubuntu LTS versions (focal, jammy, noble).
 The Ubuntu version can be selected through tags, e.g. `fans-dev:focal`; `noble` is equivalent to the `latest` tag.
 The architecture is selected automatically depending on your host platform.